AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/README.md

 ## Lending and Borrowing Protocols

-Since lending and borrowing tokens are ERC20 tokens, and Merkl is compatible with all ERC20 tokens, **Merkl natively supports all lending and borrowing protocols which issue receipt tokens and debt tokens.**
+Since lending and borrowing tokens are ERC20 tokens, and Merkl is compatible with all ERC20 tokens, **Merkl natively supports all lending and borrowing protocols that issue receipt tokens and debt tokens.**

-However, if you want your Lending and Borrowing protocol to be fully integrated and supported by Merkl, please contact us on the [Merkl Discord by opening a BD ticket](https://www.google.com/url?q=https://discord.gg/jnYfrGxDbe\&sa=D\&source=docs\&ust=1714726869927696\&usg=AOvVaw1loOKjqz9IGEdpNjWsvrmD) to discuss the integration process.
-The advantages of being supported by Merkl include APR and TVL calculations, among other benefits.
+However, if you want your Lending and Borrowing protocol to be fully integrated and supported by Merkl, please contact us on the [Merkl Discord by opening a BD ticket](https://www.google.com/url?q=https://discord.gg/jnYfrGxDbe\&sa=D\&source=docs\&ust=1714726869927696\&usg=AOvVaw1loOKjqz9IGEdpNjWsvrmD) to discuss the integration process. **The advantages of being supported by Merkl include APR and TVL calculations, among other benefits.**

 * **For Users:** Find out how using Merkl to supply liquidity to lending and borrowing platforms can help you earn higher APRs.
 * **For Incentive Providers:** Discover how to create liquidity incentives for your lending and borrowing protocols and reward users for their participation.